kasilang/lagchan/replit.md

 - January 24, 2025: Migrated from Netlify to Replit for full-stack deployment support (API endpoints were not available on Netlify static hosting)
 - January 24, 2025: Added multiple deployment configurations (Railway, Render, Vercel, Docker) for production hosting flexibility
 - January 24, 2025: Created simplified Vercel deployment using zero-config approach with basic API fallback to resolve build command issues
+- January 24, 2025: Fixed "Board not found" error in Vercel deployment by implementing complete board data structure and functional API endpoints

 ## User Preferences